ddaaggeett/whiteSocket/README.md

 GOALS:

-To offer a new platform for engineering communication documentation to exist.
+To offer a new platform for engineering communication documentation.

 To set standard execution of freely accessible public education.